sbal13/Function-Library-Lite/README.md

 }
 ```

 Discuss every line of this code.
 If the objective of a `forEach` is to run some bit of code on every element of an array, how does this code allow us to do this?
-Discuss how you would invoke this function and its arguments come from.
+Discuss how you would invoke this function and where its arguments come from.

 Invoke `myEach` several times with your own array and callback.